-In almost all cases, a Competent Person must first classify soil in accordance with the OSHA Appendix A Soil Classification prior to selecting open cut sloping or a manufacturer shoring system for a project.
-The appendix outlines three soil types in descending order of stability, Type A, Type B, and Type C. Anyone that works with excavation shoring systems and has had a competent person training class should recognize these terms understand them to some extent.
-The intent of this article is to provide a good understanding of how these soil types originated how they are defined and gain a physical sense of these divisions.
-Most all of us in this industry have read Appendix A and had some instruction on OSHA Soil Types.
+In almost all cases, a Competent Person must first classify soil in accordance with the OSHA Appendix A Soil Classification prior to selecting open-cut sloping or a manufacturer shoring system for a project.
+The appendix outlines three soil types in descending order of stability, Type A, Type B, and Type C. Anyone that works with excavation shoring systems and has had a Competent Person training class should recognize these terms and understand them to some extent.
+The intent of this article is to provide a good understanding of how these soil types originated and how they are defined and to gain a physical sense of these divisions.
+Most of us in this industry have read Appendix A and had some instructions on OSHA Soil Types.
 Here I have tried to present a more intuitive and logical approach to understanding soil types.

 “Type A” means cohesive soils with an unconfined, compressive strength of 1.5 ton per square foot (tsf) (144 kPa) or greater.

 “Type B” means:

 (i) Cohesive soil with an unconfined compressive strength greater than 0.5 tsf (48 kPa) but less than 1.5 tsf (144 kPa); or

 (ii) Granular cohesionless soils including angular gravel (similar to crushed rock), silt, silt loam, sandy loam, and, in some cases, silty clay loam and sandy clay loam.

 “Type C” means: